-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education accepts, with gratitude, a donation from Jo-Art Photographers of a Zebra P330i ID Card Printer to be used at Sachem High School North.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Ms. Roberts, and approved unanimously (6-0) to accept, with gratitude, a donation from Jo-Art Photographers of a Zebra P330i ID Card Printer to be used at Sachem High School North.
 The value of this donation is approximately \$1,100.00."